awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `executionRoleArn`
 Type: string
-Required: no
+Required: conditional
 The Amazon Resource Name \(ARN\) of the task execution role that grants the Amazon ECS container agent permission to make AWS API calls on your behalf\.
 The task execution IAM role is required depending on the requirements of your task\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 ## Network mode<a name="network_mode"></a>